-Cost sharing for necessary emergency services furnished outof-network is the same as for such services furnished innetwork.
+Cost sharing for necessary emergency services furnished out-ofnetwork is the same as for such services furnished in-network.

-Emergency Care -Worldwide:
+Worldwide Emergency Care:

 You are covered for emergency/urgently needed care Worldwide.
 Worldwide coverage is defined as emergency/urgent care received outside the United States.